World Health Day 2019 – universal health coverage as a societal investment

 The benefits of UHC can be substantial.
 For example, the economists’ declaration in 2015 reported the estimated benefits of UHC investment as vastly outweighing the (financial) costs.
 The benefits of a ‘grand convergence’ in global health could be worth more than ten times those costs.

-As with a number of areas of public policy, there are things which, at least in my view, we should just get on and do.
+As with a number of areas of public policy, there are things like gender equality which, at least in my view, we should just get on and do.
 I think UHC is one of those.
 Nevertheless, if you do need an economist’s reassurance, the case for UHC in those terms is a strong one.
 Rather than ask if we can afford to pay for good health, we should really be asking whether we can afford not to.